dodge-research-group/thztools/docs/source/api.rst

 thztools
 ===============

-Here you can find a description of every function on the thztools package.
+Functions in the thztools package.

 Quick list
 ^^^^^^^^^^